 Greg is an art director and graphic designer with degrees in both graphic design and illustration.
 His illustrative approach has been used in branding, marketing and advertising campaigns for both national clients and small market entrepreneurial ventures.
 Notable clients include McDonald’s, Ronald McDonald House Charities, PGA TOUR Canada, Canadian Institute of Forestry, Business Development Bank of Canada, Lakehead University and the National Post.

 Eric is a graphic designer, photographer, and researcher.
 He has been employed as an in-house designer, writer, and photographer by large municipalities, police services, and international law firms.
 As a contract creative, Eric has worked with a range of businesses, and in particular restaurants from the national, regional, and local scale.
 He is a graduate student at OCADU, focusing his research on facilitating design thinking and literacy for blind people by increasing accessibility in woodworking shops.

 James Kuo RGD, Toronto

-James is a multi-disciplinary art director, designer and design entrepreneur whose work encompasses print and digital media.
-Previously, James was Senior Designer of Graphic Design and Digital Media at the Museum of Modern Art, in New York, as well as a freelance senior designer at Royal Ontario Museum.
-For decades, he has designed digital-and-print collateral projects for all of MoMA’s exhibitions and programs as well as design studios in Toronto.
+James is a multi-disciplinary art director, senior designer and design entrepreneur whose work encompasses print-and-digital media.
+Previously, James was a senior designer of Graphic Design and Digital Media at the Museum of Modern Art, in New York, as well as a freelance senior designer at Royal Ontario Museum.
+For decades, he has designed digital-and-print collateral projects for MoMA and ROM’s exhibitions and programs as well as design studios in Toronto.

 Jennifer Laing RGD, Toronto